 In case you’re not that motivated for the long queues of the Musée d’Orsay, consider the Musée Marmottan Monet.
 Impressionism can be found here as well, although at a smaller and more personal scale.
-It was an art collector called Paul Marmottan who turned a former hunting pavilion into a place to store his favourite artworks and the museum still has this look and feel.
+It was an art collector called Paul Marmottan who turned a former hunting pavilion into a place to store his favorite artworks and the museum still has this look and feel.

 The Marmottan Monet is located in the posh 16th arrondissement.
-An area that I never really go to, but occasionally its fancy avenues and Jardin de Ranelagh are a nice change from the busy city centre.
+An area that I never really go to, but occasionally its fancy avenues and Jardin de Ranelagh are a nice change from the busy city center.